13 Best Islands Of Sardinia Totally Worth Visiting

 Spargi

-The third largest island in La Maddalena archipelago, Spargi is also uninhabited.
+The third largest island in La Maddalena archipelago, nobody lives in Spargi other than a colony of wild boars.
 It boasts a rugged, granite landscape that juts dramatically out of the turquoise seas.
-As yet undeveloped, Spargi is a relaxing spot that’s perfect for a day trip during your time in La Maddalena.
-You can visit on a private boat or tour.

 There’s also its sister island – Spargiotto.
-Much smaller than its neighbor, Spargiotto is home to rare birds, making it a good place for bird-lovers.
+Much smaller than its neighbor, Spargiotto is home to rare birds, so it’s a good place for bird-lovers.

 Caprera

-Make sure to read my post The Best Boat Tours To La Maddalena.
+Make sure to read my post The Best Boat Tours To La Maddalena for even more tour options.

 Asinara Island

 Situated off the coast of the northwestern tip of Sardinia, Asinara Island spans over 50 square kilometers.
-The island is entirely protected, and mostly uninhabited.
-Though humans have lived here since the Neolithic age, due to its prominent position, Asinara was known to the Phoenecians, the Greeks, and the Romans.
+The island is entirely protected, and currently completely uninhabited.

-Made up of four mountainous sections, Asinara comes from “sinuara,” Latin for “sinuous.”
+Made up of four mountainous sections, the name Asinara comes from “sinuara,” Latin for “sinuous.”
 Nowadays it is home to a population of wild albino donkeys.
-But once upon a time, Asinara Island was actually a prison colony and remained so up until 1997.
+But once upon a time, Asinara Island was actually a prison colony and remained so up until 1993.
 For over a century, prisoners and the staff at the prison were the only inhabitants of the island.

-Today it’s a protected area where tourists can visit through organized and guided tours, to experience its wild setting, steep rocky coasts and Mediterranean scrub.
+Today it’s a protected area where tourists can visit independently or through organized tours, to experience its wild setting, steep rocky coasts and Mediterranean scrub.
 A wide variety of animals live here, from the donkeys to wild horses, boars, and peregrine falcons.

 Tavolara Island